A Geometric Quantisation view on the AJ-conjecture for the Teichm\"uller TQFT: General background

 \subsection{The Andersen-Kashaev theory}

 \knot{f}

 The Andersen-Kashaev theory defines an infinite-rank TQFT $\mathcal{Z}$ from quantum Teichmüller theory.
-In particular, it defines an invariant $\mathcal{Z} (M,K)$ for every hyperbolic knot $K$ inside a closed, oriented $3$-manifold $M$ coming with a suitably decorated triangulation.
-However, it is conjectured~\cite{AK14a,AM16b} that a two-parameter $(\qb,N)$ family of smooth functions $J^{(\qb,N)}_{M,K} (\xn)$ on $\AN = \R \times \Z/N\Z$ should exist, such that
+In particular, it defines an invariant $\mathcal{Z} (X)$ for every object $X$ consisting of a closed oriented $3$-manifold $M$, a hyperbolic knot $K$, and a suitably decorated triangulation of its complement.
+However, it is conjectured~\cite{AK14a,AM16} that a two-parameter family of smooth functions $J^{(\qb,N)}_{M,K} (\xn)$ on $\AN$ exists such that

 where $\lambda$ and $\phi$ carry the information relative to the decorated triangulation, while $J^{(\qb,N)}_{M,K} (\xn)$ depends on the pair $(M,K)$ alone.
-In addition, this function is also conjectured to enjoy certain asymptotic conditions analogous to those expected from the coloured Jones polynomial.
-In the same works, the conjecture is proven for the knots $4_{1}$ and $5_{2}$ in $S^{3}$, in which cases $J^{(\qb,N)}_{M,K}$ is found to be
+In addition, this function is also conjectured to enjoy certain asymptotic conditions analogous to those expected from the coloured Jones polynomial, something that has been established in several particular cases~\cite{AN16,BP19,BGP23}.
+For the knots $4_{1}$ and $5_{2}$ in $S^{3}$, the expression for $J^{(\qb,N)}_{M,K}$ is found to be

-In the case of level $N = 1$, these expressions agree with those found in the literature for the partition functions of Chern-Simons theory, obtained via formal, perturbative methods~\cite{Hik01,Hik07,Dim13,DGLZ09,DFM11}.
-Said function is expected to be annihilated by some version of the $\hat{A}$-polynomial; for instance, in \cite{Dim13} this is argued to be the case for the trefoil and figure-eight knot in $S^3$.